JOIN | LOG IN

 As of Oct.
 1, 2020, regular Oregon driver’s licenses will no longer be valid to board a commercial flight, or do other activities where a federally approved form of identification is required.
 Should someone choose not to upgrade to a Real ID, a standard Oregon driver’s licenses will still be good for activities, such as driving, purchasing alcohol, registering to vote or applying for benefits.

 Questions?
-If you have additional questions on these or other new laws, contact Nicole Peterson, Government Affairs Coordinator, at 503.320.9823.
+If you have additional questions on these or other new laws, contact ORLA Government Affairs at 503.682.4422.

 Industry of Opportunity